that1guy15/aws-infra-terraform/README.md

 Repeat these steps for additional environment and or regions

-Credit for the terraform organization and workspace setup goes here: https://dev.to/sdileep/manage-a-multi-environment-multi-region-infrastructure-on-aws-using-terraform-1p2p
+Credit for terraform organization and workspace setup goes here: https://dev.to/sdileep/manage-a-multi-environment-multi-region-infrastructure-on-aws-using-terraform-1p2p